deepmodeling/APEX/README.md

 | Property | json |  `structures`; `interaction`; `Properties`  | For `property` worflow |
 | Joint | json |  `structures`; `interaction`; `Relaxation`; `Properties` | For `relaxation`, `property` and `joint` worflow |

-Notice that files like POSCAR under `structure` path or any other file indicated to be used within the `json` file should be prepared under current working direction in advance.
+It should be noted that files such as POSCAR, located within the `structure` directory, or any other files specified within the JSON file, must be pre-prepared in the current working directory.

-Here shows three examples (for specific meaning of each paramter, one can refer to [Hands-on_auto-test](./docs/Hands_on_auto-test.pdf) for further introduction):
+Below are three examples (for detailed explanations of each parameter, please refer to the [Hands-on_auto-test](./docs/Hands_on_auto-test.pdf) documentation for further information):

 * **Relaxation parameter file**
   ```json
   {